yukeshwarp/promptQuest/README.md

 ### 5. Trend Analysis

-- Uses LLM for high-level trend summaries from recent chat data.
+**Prompt Objective:**
+After fetching and preprocessing chat data, a dedicated LLM prompt is sent to Azure OpenAI to generate a trend summary based on the latest entries.
+**When & Where:**
+Trend analysis is triggered after each data fetch and appears in the "Chat View" as a plain text summary.
+**Token & Cost Note:**
+Trend Analysis runs as a standalone LLM call for each dataset/view—token consumption scales with data volume and prompt complexity.
+**Implementation:**
+The code uses a dedicated prompt template for trend detection (see `topicmodelling_dev.py`).
+**Implications:**
+Monitor OpenAI usage and consider prompt tuning for cost efficiency.

 ### 6. Streamlit Interface

 - Sidebar controls: choose date range, quarter, or entry count for analysis.
+  - _If both OFFSET slider and date range are set, date range takes precedence._
+  - _Entry count filtering can be resource-intensive for large datasets, as it uses RU-heavy COUNT(*) queries._
+  - _Consider adding composite indexes or continuation tokens for better scaling (future work)._
 - Main views:
-  - **Chat View:** Explore and interact with chat data.
+  - **Chat View:** Explore and interact with chat data (LLM-backed responses, trend summary).
   - **Analytics View:** See quarterly topic breakdowns and trend reports.
+  - _Note: Analytics View uses a single LLM request to enumerate the top 10 unique topics, not NMF._

 ---